SAP/luigi/README.md

 ### Luigi client

 Luigi client enables integration of Luigi in views.
 Configure the lifecycle and links of the client.
-Customize the appearance of Luigi client as well.
+Customize the appearance in the view as well.

 - [Lifecycle](docs/lifecycle.md) - Gives you details on the life cycle of listeners, navigation nodes and event data.
 - [Link Manager](docs/link-manager.md) - Shows how to configure the Link Manager.